 The Climate Index increases flow magnitudes by the same factor at all locations within the flow fields used in the PA calculations.
 The index is applied uniformly because these simulations do not have the resolution to calculate its dependence on position.
 In order to conserve mass, this condition requires that the total flow across the boundary of an arbitrary closed portion of the flow field change by the same factor.
 We use this relationship to choose the total lateral flow out (essentially equal to total flow out) of a portion of the Culebra that is approximately within the WIPP-site boundary as the performance measure to base the Climate Index on.
 This portion of the Culebra is referred to as the Culebra reference volume.
-The surface trace of the reference volume is a square that is about the same area as the WIPP site but is shifted slightly to the northwest relative to the position of the WIPP site.
-The UTM coordinates of the corners of the WIPP site are N3585057, E610496; N3585109, E616941; N3578681, E617015; and N3578612, E610566.
-The UTM coordinates of the surface trace of the reference volume are N3586000, 610000E; N3586000, E616000; N3580000, E616000; and N358000, E610000.
+The surface trace of the reference volume is a square that is about the same area as the WIPP site but is shifted slightly to the northwest relative to the position of the surface trace of the corners of the WIPP site are N3585057, E610496; N3585109, E616941; N3578681, E617015; and N3578612, E610566.
+The UTM coordinates of the surface trace of the reference volume are N3586000, 610000E; N3586000, E646000; N3580000, E646000; and N358000, E640000.